BradleyCulley/bradleyculley.github.io/_posts/2026-broken-4-17-on-fire-with-the-truth.md

 <p>
 Near the end of his life, he received the Presidential Medal of Freedom from President Dwight Eisenhower.
-Doesn't get much more "well-suited" than the Presidential Medal of Freedom.
+Doesn't get much more "well-suited" to America than the Presidential Medal of Freedom.
 </p>

 <p>
 He was a great leader, in both academic and military contexts.